rayoub/rupee/README.md

 __NOTE: DO NOT UNZIP DOWNLOADED FILES__

-Once downloaded, the files can be parsed based on structure definitions to populate the data/scop/, data/cath/, data/ecod/ and data/chain/ directories.
+Once downloaded, the files can be parsed based on structure definitions to populate the data/chain/, data/scop/, data/cath/ and data/ecod/ directories.
-Each of these directories can be parsed and processed independently.
+The data/chain/ directory must be processed first.
-Since this can take a significant amount of time, consider starting with one initially, for instance data/scop/.
+Then the remaining directories can be parsed and processed independently.

-Each of the directories, data/scop/, data/cath/, data/ecod/ and data/chain/ follow a similar pattern with some redundant code to keep things simple.
+Each of the directories, data/chain/, data/scop/, data/cath/ and data/ecod/ follow a similar pattern with some redundant code to keep things simple.
 The do_all.sh bash scripts can be used to parse structure definitions and subsequently parse pdb files based on the structure definitions.
 Look at the do_all.sh bash scripts for exact details.
 Sometimes a modified script is checked in with some lines commented out.